What to do before and after you arrive in England if you’ve been in an amber list country in the 10 days before you arrive.

-Where your testing provider conducts the day 2 and day 8 tests at a testing facility you can leave the house for your test.
+Where your testing provider conducts the day 2 and day 8 tests at a test site you can leave the house for your test.
 Where your tests are delivered and self-administered, if there is no one in your household or bubble who can post the test for processing, you can leave the premises to post your test.

 You can leave your accommodation in certain exceptional circumstances.
 This includes needing to: